erogenousbeef-zz/BigReactors/Roadmap.md

 ### Core
 - Add maximum-dimension API and checks to BeefCore
+- Create ITileEntityProxy to handle things like fuel columns more nicely

 ### Graphics & UI
 - Make halfway-decent UIs with better visualizations than just text